saihaj/TheUltimateMovieDB/backend/README.md

   - Following fields should be returned by all endpoints in this route.
 Check for exceptions or additional fields for that route.
   - Most accurate object return type in [people model](./src/models/people.ts)
   - `/`:
-    - Returns and array of people objects
-    - `/:personId`
       - Query params accepted
         - name
         - limit